Starting an Amazon business is freckin HARD!

 The good news is that when it goes right, it is a hugely streamlined business model.
 Marketing and launching a product correctly ONCE can result in profit for months and years to come.
 Consequently, the only aspect you have to worry about is your stock.
 Of course, this is assuming you have a great product, do not forget to re-supply Amazon’s warehouse, or have any further issues inside of that.

 This is a common scenario for many Amazon sellers.
 You are stuck ranking on page 2-5 for your products, you have some sales, you have some reviews but you cannot push that sales rank up.
 Hence, you feel stuck with the products you have.
+We have mastered this and are able to get products to the top of the first page in some of the most competitive keywords around.
 Along with a variation of other techniques, I am going to talk about the biggest edge you can give your business.

 Amazon’s Sales Rank